 First things first, ask yourself if a haircut is really necessary right now.
 After all, there’s a reason why we normally go to reputable stylists – they have the expertise we lack, as well as the best tools and products for the job.
 It’s also worth noting that most DIY haircuts do, in fact, look like DIY haircuts (and hundreds of “How to cut your own hair” videos on YouTube prove it).

 Before you make any permanent changes to your hair, may we suggest some temporary ones?
 For example, if you feel like your ends are extremely dry from heat damage, try not using any heat tools except for your hair dryer on medium heat when necessary, for about a month.
 In the meantime, baby your hair – especially the ends – with regular hair masks, serums and oils, and try doing protective hairstyles such as buns and braids on most days.
+While giving up your hair straightener or curling iron for a month may seem tough, the ends of your hair will thank you.

-Speaking of hair masks, serums and oils, it’s always a good idea to invest in some reparative treatments, but doubly so when you’re dealing with damaged hair and are thinking of giving yourself a haircut.
+But speaking of hair masks, serums and oils, it’s always a good idea to invest in some reparative treatments, but doubly so when you’re dealing with damaged hair and are thinking of giving yourself a haircut.
 Whether your ends are fried, your hair looks dull and matte, or your curls look limp, an intensive hair mask can do wonders for your hair and bring back that healthy-looking shine and life to your tresses.

 - Protein treatments